abramaleko/ESSENSHOP/README.md

 # Roviga

-This is an e-commerce website where customers can add a products and issue request orders and the administrator can receive orders and contact the customer
+This is an e-commerce website where customers can add a products and issue request orders and the administrator can receive and review orders and then contact the customer

 ## Feautures
 <ol>